-The humans and the animals that I depict co-exist and connect across and within these margins.
+Jayanti immersed herself in the commonalities and conflicts of interest between neighboring groups to call attention to the ill-defined slippery notion of boundaries and how they are either honored or crossed.
+The humans and animals that are depicted co-exist and connect across and within these margins.
 The capturers become the captured as they are bound by their commitments to preserve and protect.
 Conflict is found in efforts to remain at a distance, pictured as not only humane but also essential to survival and conservation in the world of wildlife rescue and rehabilitation.
-Others blatantly bridge that gap and sell encounters with big cats under the same guise though with little or no care for the welfare of the animals.
-Whereas, altruistic individuals at animal shelters both wild and domestic dedicate their lives to preserving the health of debilitated, abused and neglected animals.
-There is a collision of vulnerability, pride and accomplishment found in the unique relationships youth in the 4-H Program have with their animals.
-I seek to capture the emotional complexity and dedication as their attention turns inward on Livestock Auction Night at County Fairs and the reality of sending their animals raised from birth to slaughter weighs heavily on them.
+Others blatantly bridge that gap and sell “encounters” for profit with big cats under the same guise with little care for the welfare of the animals.
+Whereas, altruistic individuals dedicate their lives to preserving the health of debilitated, abused and neglected animals.
+There is a collision of sadness, vulnerability, and pride found in the unique relationships young people in the 4-H Club have with their beloved animals.
+Based in family tradition, with the idea of instilling responsibility and preparing youth for the realities of adulthood, children raise livestock from birth with meticulous care to compete for prizes at county fairs, knowing they will be auctioned and slaughtered for meat in a couple of years.
+Children form very close bonds with their animals despite knowing what is to come.
 These disparities are woven into the fabric of the photographs, calling attention to undefined slippery boundaries of displaced intentions and notions of adoration, escape, capture, release, and conservation.
-The relationships I depict are meant to be complex and not clearly definable to call upon a greater concern.
+The photographs as seen together, are a call to revere the natural world while living in a modern one in which the two realms often conflict.
+The relationships Jayanti depicts are not clearly definable to call upon a greater concern.
 “Of One and The Other”, is an acknowledgment of the myriad contradictions, and the unresolved and intricate borderlands shared by contemporary life and the undomesticated world of nature.
-I portray, that irrespective of our own biases, within every interaction and encounter, there deserves to be further understanding of our obligations and impact.
+Irrespective of our own biases, within every interaction and encounter, there deserves to be further understanding of our obligations and impact.